RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	A	is	incorrect	because	a	VLAN,	and	the	parameters	that	define	it	via	IP blocks	and	ranges,	would	be	a	variable	a	firewall	could	use	to	make	a determination	to	allow	or	reject	traffic.
  	C	is	incorrect	because	an	IP	address	would	provide	a	single	source	or destination	address	that	a	firewall	could	utilize	to	determine	whether to	allow	or	deny	packets.
  	D	is	incorrect	because	an	IP	range	would	provide	a	group	of	IP addresses	to	be	used	as	a	source	or	destination	address	that	a	firewall could	utilize	to	determine	whether	to	allow	or	deny	packets.

-34. Which	of	the	following	is	a	very	common	complaint	concerning	the	useof	an	IDS?
+### Question # 1 - 	Which	of	the	following	is	a	very	common	complaint	concerning	the	useof	an	IDS?
 A.		False	positives
 B.	Latency
 C.	Incorrect	blocking
 D.	Dropping	packets